-April - June 2006 Update: Successfully completed Phase I of this project and design is underway at Colonial and Metro Parkway.
+July - September 2006 Update: The project team successfully completed Phase I of this project and design is underway at Colonial and Metro Parkway.
 As a first step, a user preference survey was conducted in September of 2005.
-The survey results were submitted in a report in October.
-Preliminary right-of-maps were submitted and the design team is studying various scenarios for frontage/access roads to develop a circulation plan for surrounding businesses/properties as part of the ongoing coordination with the City of Ft.
+Preliminary right-of-way maps were submitted and the design team is studying various scenarios for frontage/access roads to develop a circulation plan for surrounding businesses/properties as part of the ongoing coordination with the City of Ft.
 Myers.
 The 2030 traffic model is being evaluated in conjunction with another Lee County project to develop design traffic for both projects.
 Phase I plans will be submitted once the traffic modeling is complete.